-- (1) An owner or operator shall submit the appropriate forms listed in subdivision 22a-449 (d)-109 (r) (2) of these regulations documenting current evidence of financial responsibility to the Director of the implementing agency: - (A) Within 30 days after the owner or operator identifies a release from an underground storage tank required to be reported under subsections 22a-449 (d)-105 (d) or 106 (c) of these regulations; - (B) If the owner or operator fails to obtain alternate coverage as required by this section, within 30 days after the owner or operator receives notice of: - (i) Commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming a provider of financial assurance as a debtor, - (ii) Suspension or revocation of the authority of a provider of financial assurance to issue a financial assurance mechanism, - (iii) Failure of a guarantor to meet the requirements of the financial test, - (iv) Other incapacity of a provider of financial assurance; or - (C) As required by subdivisions 22a-449 (d)-109 (f) (7) and (p) (2) of these regulations. - (2) An owner or operator shall certify compliance with the financial responsibility requirements of sections 22a-449 (d)-101 to 113, inclusive, of these regulations as specified in the new tank notification form when notifying the appropriate state or local agency of the installation of a new underground storage tank under subsection 22a-449 (d)-102 (b) of these regulations. - (3) The Director of the Implementing Agency may require an owner or operator to submit evidence of financial assurance as described in subdivision 22a-449 (d)-109 (r) (2) of these regulations or other information relevant to compliance with this section at any time.
+- (1) An owner or operator shall submit [the appropriate forms] evidence of financial responsibility listed in [subdivision 22a-449(d)-109 (r) (2) of these regulations document current evidence of financial responsibility to the Director of the implementing agency] subsection (r) of this section to the commissioner within 30 days: - (A) [Within 30 days after] After the owner or operator identifies a release from an [underground storage tank] UST required to be reported under [subsections 22a-449(d)-105 (d) or 106 (c) of these regulations] sections 22a-449(d)-105 or 22a-449(d)-106 of the UST regulations; - (B) If the owner or operator fails to obtain alternate coverage as required by this section, [within 30 days] after the owner or operator receives notice of: - (i) Commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming a provider of financial assurance as a debtor,

+- (ii) Suspension or revocation of the authority of a provider of financial assurance to issue a financial assurance mechanism, - (iii) Failure of a guarantor to meet the requirements of the financial test, - (iv) Other incapacity of a provider of financial assurance; or - (C) As required by [subdivisions 22a-449(d)-109 (f) (7) and (p) (2) of these regulations] subsection (e)(7) of this section and subsection (p)(2) of this section. - (2) An owner or operator shall certify compliance with the financial responsibility requirements of [sections 22a-449(d)-101 to 113, inclusive, of these regulations] the UST regulations on the notification as specified [in the new tank notification form when notifying the appropriate state or local agency of the installation of a new underground storage tank under subsection 22a-449(d)-102 (b) of these regulations] by commissioner in accordance with section 22a-449(d)-114 of the UST regulations. - (3) [The Director of the Implementing Agency] At any time, the commissioner may require an owner or operator to submit evidence of financial assurance as described in [subdivision 22a-449(d)-109 (r) (2) of these regulations] subsection (r) of this section or other information relevant to compliance with this section [at any time].